singularityhub/singularityhub-docs/_docs/getting-started/recipes.md

 # Building your Container

+To begin with, I would log in to Singularity Hub with my Github account and [add the repository](https://singularity-hub.org/collections/new), the repository in which I will put my files and data.
+A collection of builds, a Container Collection, is associated with a single repository.

-Let's say that we created a recipe.
-I would add this file to one of my Github repositories, and push to Github.
+Let's say that I create then a recipe in this repository.
+I would add the file, and push to Github.

 ```bash
 git add Singularity